NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Miogimo's Mask.md

 * * *

-**Effect** You cast [[Spells/Crisis of Faith|Crisis of Faith]] (DC 34 Will check), targeting up to four creatures within 30 feet.
+**Effect** You cast [[Crisis of Faith|Crisis of Faith]] (DC 34 Will check), targeting up to four creatures within 30 feet.
 If the mask is in its angelic form, you can target only evil and neutral creatures.
 If the mask is in its demonic form, you can target only good and neutral creatures.

 * * *